hey-amo/Swift-CV/README.md

 # Swift.CV - iOS development Portfolio

-> **Swift & SwiftUI demos for employers, recruiters**
+I am a junior iOS developer looking for work as a Swift iOS developer.

+This is a portfolio of Swift demos for those who might be hiring.

 ## 🎯 Purpose

-A collection of standalone demos in Swift showcasing practical iOS development skills.
+This is a curation of standalone demos in Swift showcasing practical iOS development skills.

-Each project demonstrates specific technical competencies through code examples, documentation.

-> Target Audience: Hiring managers, technical leads, and recruiters looking for junior iOS development talent.
+Target Audience: Hiring managers, technical leads, and recruiters looking for **junior** iOS development talent.

 ---